joemasilotti/masilotti.com/_posts/turbo-ios/2021-04-02-the-javascript-bridge.md

 ### Dynamically adding a native button

-At [Main Street](https://getmainstreet.com) we use this approach to add a native `UIBarButtonItem` to some screens.
+One of my clients uses this approach to add a native `UIBarButtonItem` to some screens.
 We call it an _Action Button_ and configure everything from the server, including:

 1. Which screens show the button
 2. The icon the button displays